 Chess Club is held at 8am every Tuesday in the Learning Hub.

-All children are welcome to come along.
-Run by Alice Domett Doyle, children are encouraged to give chess a go.
+All tamariki are welcome to come along.
+Run by parent, Gavin Griffith-Jones and kaiako, Alishah Poston, children are encouraged to give chess a go.

 Parent helpers are on hand to help children navigate games.